scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 Parkinson’s disease (PD) is one of the most common neurodegenerative disorders.
 The disease mainly affects the motor systems and its symptoms can include shaking, slowness of movement, and reduced fine motor skills.
-As of 2015 an estimated 6.2 million globally were afflicted with the disease.
+As of 2015 an estimated 6.2 million globally were afflicted with the disease [chaudhuri2016].
 Its cause is largely unknown and there are some treatments available, but no cure has yet been found.
 Early diagnosis of PD is a topic of keen interest to diagnosticians and researchers alike.
-Currently Parkinson’s is diagnosed based on the presence of observable motor symptoms and change in symptoms in response to medications that target dopaminergic receptors such as Levdopa.
+Currently Parkinson’s is diagnosed based on the presence of observable motor symptoms and change in symptoms in response to medications that target dopaminergic receptors such as Levodopa.
 The problem with this approach is that it relies on treating symptoms instead of preventing them.
 Once motor symptoms present, at least 60\% of neurons have been affected and there is little likelihood of healing them fully.
 Additionally